|NJDEP PFAS INFORMATION

 • November 2015: Peak will be participating in a Remediation Workshop on Wednesday November 18, 2015 in Parsippany, NJ.
 Eric Schlauch, one of our Partners, will be presenting “ISCO Remediation of a Pesticide Plume to Unrestricted Use Remediation Standards”, a case study concerning technical details of the in-situ remediation of groundwater at a former industrial facility.
 More information is available at the Remediation Workshop website.

-Peak Environmental LLC (Peak) is a proud member of the Woodbridge Township Green Team, which promotes sustainable local action to help tackle global environmental issues.
+Peak Environmental, A Nova Group GBC company (Peak) is a proud member of the Woodbridge Township Green Team, which promotes sustainable local action to help tackle global environmental issues.
 Peak, in collaboration with the Middlesex Water Company, has prepared the ‘Wise Water Use & Stormwater Management’ initiative.
 As part of this initiative, Peak employees:

 (1) Designed and built a rain barrel which will be donated to Woodbridge Township;